Learning Lipschitz Feedback Policies from Expert Demonstrations: Closed-Loop Guarantees, Generalization and Robustness

 Theorem~\ref{thm:regret_robustness_bound}-(i) establishes that the regret bound for the learned policy scales linearly with the deviation of the learned policy from the expert (optimal) policy.
 We also note that the regret bound scales with~$\lambda$, the Lipschitz constant of the gradient of the stage cost, and the Lipschitz constant of the dynamics (w.r.t.~$u$), as they modulate the sensitivity to variations of the input.
 Furthermore, we want the performance of the learned policy under disturbances to be close its nominal performance, i.e., a low value of~$\mathcal{S}$.
 Theorem~\ref{thm:regret_robustness_bound}-(ii) establishes that the robustness of performance is determined by the sensitivity of the learned policy to disturbances, in particular that the robustness bound scales linearly with the Lipschitz constant of the learned policy.
 Theorem~\ref{thm:regret_robustness_bound}-(ii) provides the designer with a robustness guarantee while implementing the learned policy in the presence of bounded (possibly adversarial) disturbances to measurements.

-Theorem \ref{thrm:robustness_bound} quantifies how the robustness of the closed-loop is proportional to the Lipschitz constant of the learned feedback policy, as well as on the properties of the system dynamics and cost function.
-The provided bound converges to zero as the Lipschitz constant of the learned policy decreases.
-Further, the regret bound is proportional to the Lipschitz constants of the stage cost and the dynamics with respect to $u$.
-The result in Theorem \ref{thrm:robustness_bound} provides the designer with a robustness guarantee when operating the system with learned policy in settings where measurement perturbations are possible, including adversarial scenarios. \begin{remark}[\bf \emph{Performance-robustness tradeoff}] Theorem \ref{thrm:regret_bound} and Theorem \ref{thrm:robustness_bound} suggest a tradeoff between the regrets ${\mc R}(\widehat{\pi})$ and ${\mc S}(\widehat{\pi})$ in \eqref{eq: regret} and \eqref{eq: robust regret}, respectively, as we vary the Lipschitz bound, $\alpha$, in \eqref{eq:Opt_prob}.
+Furthermore, we note that in the limit $N \rightarrow \infty$ of the size of the dataset, Theorem \ref{thm:regret_robustness_bound} suggests a tradeoff between the regret ${\mc R}(\widehat{\pi})$ and the robustness metric ${\mc S}(\widehat{\pi})$ as we vary the Lipschitz bound~$\alpha$ in \eqref{eq:Opt_prob}.
 As we decrease $\alpha$, the deviation of the learned policy $\widehat{\pi}$ from the optimal policy $\pi^*$ increases, and so does the bound in Theorem~\ref{thm:regret_robustness_bound}-(i) (via an increase in~$\varepsilon$).
-Instead, as we increase $\alpha$ to a value where the constraint in \eqref{eq:Opt_prob} is not active, the learned policy converges to the optimal policy $\pi^*$, and the bound in Theorem \ref{thrm:regret_bound} decreases to zero.
-Similarly, as we decrease $\alpha$, the Lipschitz constant of the learned policy, $\ell_{\widehat{\pi}}$, decreases, and so does the bound in Theorem \ref{thrm:robustness_bound}.
-See Fig. \ref{fig: tradeoff} in section \ref{sec:numerical_resuls} for an illustration of this tradeoff.
+Instead, as we increase~$\alpha$ such that the constraint in~\eqref{eq:Opt_prob} is no longer active, the learned policy converges to the optimal policy $\pi^*$, and the bound in Theorem~\ref{thm:regret_robustness_bound}-(i) decreases to zero.
+Similarly, as we decrease $\alpha$, the Lipschitz constant of the learned policy, $\ell_{\widehat{\pi}}$, decreases, and so does the bound in Theorem~\ref{thm:regret_robustness_bound}-(ii).
+See Fig. \ref{fig: tradeoff} in Section~\ref{sec:numerical_resuls} for an illustration of this tradeoff.
 Furthermore, we see that strong convexity of the cost induces stability properties and $\lambda$-smoothness allows for the tuning of regret.